jdhao/nvim-config/README.md

 # Contributing

-If you find anything that can be improved, do not hesitate to point it out or create a PR.
+If you find anything that needs improving, do not hesitate to point it out or create a PR.

 If you come across an issue, you can first use `:checkhealth` command provided by `nvim` to trouble-shoot yourself.
 Please read carefully the messages provided by health check.